redis/redis-doc/commands/acl-dryrun.md

-This command can be used to test the permissions of a given user without having to enable the user or cause the side effects of running the command.
+This command can be used to test the [Access Control List (ACL)](/docs/management/security/acl) permissions of a given _username_ without having to enable the user or cause the side effects of running the _command_.

 @return